alspur/gettingandcleaningdata/CodeBook.md

 The `run_analysis.r` script will take the smartphone dataset and apply the following transformations:

 1) Merge the training and the test sets to create one data set.

 2) Extract only the measurements on the mean and standard deviation for each measurement.

-3) Usesdescriptive activity names to name the activities in the data set
+3) Usesdescriptive activity names to name the activities in the data set.

 4) Appropriately labelsthe data set with descriptive activity names.

 5) Createsa second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Step 3 - Open tidyData.csv